Trafficking Risk in Sub-Saharan African Supply Chains

 Working Conditions

-The Gambia’s minimum wage is GMD 50 (USD 1.09) per day, but minimum wage laws only apply to approximately 20 percent of the workforce.
-The legal workweek is 48 hours within six days, but there is no legal limit on hours worked per week and no law which prohibits excessive compulsory overtime.
+The Gambia’s minimum wage is GMD 50 (USD 1.25) per day, but minimum wage laws only apply to the formal sector, which constitutes approximately 20 percent of the workforce.[51]
+The legal workweek is 48 hours within no more than six consecutive days, but there is no law that prohibits excessive compulsory overtime.
 Most government employees do not receive overtime pay.
-The law also does not allow for workers to remove themselves from workplace situations which endangered their health or safety without risking being fired, and authorities did not effectively protect workers from such conditions.[22]
+The law also does not protect workers who remove themselves from dangerous conditions from termination, and authorities do not effectively protect workers from such conditions.[52]

 Discrimination